daniel10012/bitinsight/README.md

 Bitcoin Core nodes synchronizes the blockchain in raw format from the peers in the network.
 The data is deserialized in the form of JSON files by the way of JSON RPC calls.
 The amount of data in each block is skewed: the last blocks contain many more transactions than the first blocks.
-To allow fast parsing we split the work between 3 nodes, each processing respectively 400K, 200K and 50K blocks.
+To allow fast parsing the work is split between 3 nodes, each processing respectively 400K, 200K and 50K blocks.
 Each JSON block created is dropped into an S3 bucket.
 See instructions to setup [Bitcoin Core](README.md#BitcoinCore).